ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 With Sol, and especially at higher reasoning levels, the model will, _regardless of steering_, default to a single input `forward(src)` solution.

 The problem, it seems, is that the model is incredibly hard to steer away from its own reasoning.
-Even if instructed to very literally accept the broadest callable interface it can (which sometimes works, if repeated, at medium reasoning, but rarely works at xhigh).
+Even instructed very literally to accept the broadest callable interface it can (which sometimes works, if repeated, on medium reasoning, but rarely works on xhigh).

 Wrestling with this model led me down a path that got **way too close to benchmark hacking** for my liking; but I was too intrigued to stop.

 ## 94% on TB 2.1

-Having reduced my prompts substantially, it started to feel like I was starting over.
+Having reduced my prompts substantially, it began to feel like I was starting over.
 Even if I wanted to directly hack the benchmark, the model wouldn't let me.
 Its circular reasoning was too strong to overcome in some cases, and the supervisor was all too willing to go along with its intelligent worker's report.

 It's a tough balance, if you swing too far in one direction, the supervisor will happily expand scope or chase validation endlessly.